advancedresearch/advancedresearch.github.io/blog/2020-08-20-improving-brute-force-theorem-proving.md

 - The proposition `one` has level 1
 - The proposition `two` has level 1
-- The propsoition `nat` has level 0
+- The proposition `nat` has level 0

 In normal Propositional Calculus, the same would be expressed as: